The Air-Conditioned Nightmare: Background

 Miller was born and raised in New York City, and moved to Paris in 1930, at the age of 38.
 He conceived of a book about traveling across the United States as early as 1935, after returning to Paris from a trip to New York.
 He wrote to Hilaire Hiler about plans for a book that would be "a loaded gun to the head of America."

 By June 1940, his book on his time spent in Greece, The Colossus of Maroussi (which would ultimately be published by Colt Press in 1941), had been rejected by more than 10 publishers, severely disappointing Miller.
-His agent reminded him of his plan to travel around the US and record his impressions, predicting that publishers would be eager for a book on an expatriate's return to his own land.
+His agent reminded him of his plan to travel around the U.S. and record his impressions, predicting that publishers would be eager for a book on an expatriate's return to his own land.
 Despite the fact that he had been writing autobiographical fiction, the idea of writing a nonfiction book appealed to Miller, especially since writers like Ernest Hemingway had occasionally ventured into nonfiction.
 Doubleday, Doran (as it was then known) commissioned the book in August 1940, giving Miller a $500 advance.
 He used part of the advance to purchase a 1932 Buick to use for his trip across the United States.
 He originally asked Anaïs Nin, who was then living in New York, to accompany him, but she declined.
 Instead, he was joined for much of the trip by the painter Abraham Rattner.